 (these works partially correspond to the PhD of Edson Florez co-supervised with Prof. Michel Riveill and Prof. Pascal Staccini)

-A meta-learning machine is a machine somehow learning to learn.
+A meta-learning machine is a machine somehow learning to learn, or learning from learning results.
 The same kind of principle can be considered for Data Mining with algorithms mining in the results of mining algorithms.

 AI on-demand Platform

 We have been working for 3 years now on an AI on-demand platform (ROCKflows) aiming at helping users creating their own Machine Learning Workflows.
 Users will be able to describe their datasets and objectives and the platform will find appropiate workflows among which the user can choose.
 The learning core of this platform is a meta-learning algorithm.

 (this work is conducted in collaboration with Prof. Mireille Blay-Fornarino and Prof. Michel Riveill)

 We design a general method for combining several clustering techniques using frequent itemsets as a meta-clustering approach.
 Our method combines the strength of all the clustering techniques considered without their drawbacks.